andrea-mitridate/PTArcade/docs/inputs/model.md

   [numpy]: https://numpy.org/doc/stable/reference/generated/numpy.array.html

 ## Deterministic Signals { #+model.deterministic }
 Deterministic signals are defined via the `signal` function.
-The first parameter of this function should be named `toas` and it is supposed to be a [NumPy array][numpy] containing the time of arrivals (TOAs) (in units of seconds) at which the deterministic signal will be evaluated.
+The first parameter of this function should be named `toas` and it is supposed to be a [NumPy array][numpy] containing the times of arrival (TOAs) (in units of seconds) at which the deterministic signal will be evaluated.
 The name of the remaining parameters should match the keys of the `parameters` dictionary.
 The `signal` function should return a [NumPy array][numpy] with the same dimensions as `toas` containing the value of the induced shift for each TOA contained in `toas`.

 ??? example "Deterministic Signal Example"
     For a deterministic signal,